YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 :code:`exit()` which will perform any cleanup needed by YottaDB.

 :code:`ydb_exit()` returns :code:`YDB_OK` on success, and a positive non-zero value on error.
+If :code:`ydb_exit()` has already been called, later calls to :code:`ydb_exit()` in the same process return :code:`YDB_OK` with no further action, since all resources related to YottaDB are already cleaned up by the first call.

 If an external call attempts to call :code:`ydb_exit()`, a - :code:`YDB_ERR_INVYDBEXIT` error is returned, since YottaDB is required to remain operational even after the external call returns.
 For information about this error, see